 Your surgeon at Arizona Center for Hand to Shoulder Surgery develops a trigger finger treatment strategy based on the severity of your symptoms and the extent of your condition.

-Common treatments for trigger finger include:
+Common trigger finger treatment includes:

 - Anti-inflammatory medications